MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/aas-pbi-migration-overview.md

 ### Prerequisites

-The Azure Analysis Services server that you're migrating from and the Power BI workspace that you're migrating to must be in the same tenant.

 Ensure each environment meets the following prerequisites:

 **In Azure Analysis Services**

+- The Azure Analysis Services server that you're migrating from and the Power BI workspace that you're migrating to must be in the same tenant.

 - You must have [**Server administrator**](/azure/analysis-services/analysis-services-server-admins) permissions and belong to the Owner and/or Contributor roles for the subscription.

-- Azure Analysis Services must have an [Azure Storage account](/azure/storage/common/storage-account-create) with a container configured and backup enabled for the server, as described in [Azure Analysis Services database backup and restore](/azure/analysis-services/analysis-services-backup).
+- Azure Analysis Services must have an [Azure Storage account](/azure/storage/common/storage-account-create) with a container configured and backup enabled for the server as described in [Azure Analysis Services database backup and restore](/azure/analysis-services/analysis-services-backup).

 - If Firewall is enabled for your server, ensure [**Allow access from the Power BI Service**](/azure/analysis-services/analysis-services-qs-firewall#configure-a-firewall) is set to **On**, or disable Firewall during migration.

+- Your server must be started during migration.
+You can pause your server after migration is complete.

 **In Power BI**